F-16 Fighting Falcon Multirole Fighter, United States of America

 Under the USAF project Sure Strike, the F-16 is equipped with an improved data modem (IDM), which automatically provides target data to the HUD using data transmitted by a ground observer.

 The seat-back angle of the aircraft has been increased from 13° to 30° to provide increased comfort for the pilot.

 "USAF F-16 aircraft are scheduled to receive the Boeing joint helmet-mounted cueing system (JHMCS)."

 A follow-on programme, project Gold Strike, integrates an upgraded IDM for the transmission of images to and from a range of sources, including ground units and unmanned aircraft.
 The system can transmit images from the LANTIRN targeting pod and display video imagery to the cockpit.

-USAF F-16 aircraft receive the Boeing joint helmet-mounted cueing system (JHMCS), currently in full-rate production.
-Deliveries of production systems began in 2004, the system was first deployed operationally during Operation Iraqi Freedom.
+The USAF F-16 aircraft receive the Boeing joint helmet-mounted cueing system (JHMCS), currently in full-rate production.
+Deliveries of production systems began in 2004, and the system was first deployed operationally during Operation Iraqi Freedom.

 APELLA - Aircraft Structural Repairs, Painting, NDT, Component Maintenance